 (1) The following factors should be taken into account when assessing the risk to people from derailed trains on the approach to class A structures where the maximum permitted line speed is over 120 km/h and class B structures:

-the likelihood of derailed trains on the approach to the structure;
+— the likelihood of derailed trains on the approach to the structure;

-the permissible speed of trains using the line;
+— the permissible speed of trains using the line;

-the predicted deceleration of derailed trains on the approach to the structure;
+— the predicted deceleration of derailed trains on the approach to the structure;

-the lateral distance a derailed train is predicted to travel;
+— the lateral distance a derailed train is predicted to travel;

-whether the line is single or not in the vicinity of the structure;
+— whether the line is single or not in the vicinity of the structure;

-the type of traffic (passenger/freight) passing under the structure;
+— the type of traffic (passenger/freight) passing under the structure;

-the predicted number of passengers in the train passing under the structure;
+— the predicted number of passengers in the train passing under the structure;

-the frequency of trains passing under the structure;
+— the frequency of trains passing under the structure;

-the presence of switches and crossings on the approach to the structure;
+— the presence of switches and crossings on the approach to the structure;

-the static system (structural configuration) of the structure and the robustness of the supports;
+— the static system (structural configuration) of the structure and the robustness of the supports;

-the location of the supports to the structure relative to the tracks;
+— the location of the supports to the structure relative to the tracks;

-the predicted number of people, outside the train, who are at risk from harm from a derailed train; and
+— the predicted number of people, outside the train, who are at risk from harm from a derailed train; and

-the ground topography between the track and the structure.
+— the ground topography between the track and the structure.

 (2) The following factors also affect the risk from derailed trains, but to a lesser extent:

-the curvature of the track in the vicinity of the structure; and
+— the curvature of the track in the vicinity of the structure; and

-the number of tracks, where there are more than two.
+— the number of tracks, where there are more than two.

 (3) The effect that any preventative and protective measures proposed have on other parts or other users of the adjacent infrastructure should be taken into account.